chinenyennabude/chinenyennabude/README.md

 ---
 # Beyond Data
-📸 Photography & creative projects
-✈️ Travel & visual storytelling
+📸 Photography, Travel & visual storytelling
 💡 Building things that blend logic and creativity
 ⚡ Fun fact: I can identify the flags of every country in the world